jaskiran-chhokar/restaurant-finder/README.md

 ### What was the most useful feature that was added to the latest version of your chosen language?
 Please include a snippet of code that shows how you've used it.

-Chosen Language: JavaScript (ES6)

 One of the most useful features I've come accross is [String.prototype.includes()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/includes), as it is a very simple way to determine whether one string (or part of a string) may be contained inside of another.

-**The following code snippet is an example of how I used String.prototype.includes() to loop through an array of cities and compare it against what the user has typed in the input: **
+**The following code snippet is an example of how I used String.prototype.includes() to loop through an array of cities and compare it against what the user has typed in the input:**

 ```